nhthongDfVn/PayloadsAllTheThings/Insecure Deserialization/PHP.md

 Also you should check the `Wrapper Phar://` in [File Inclusion](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/File%20Inclusion#wrapper-phar) which use a PHP object injection.

+If you don't know any class name: using `stdclass` class

 ## __wakeup in the unserialize function

 Vulnerable code: